PelionIoT/manifest-pelion-edge/README.md

-Repo manifest for WW gateway
+Repo manifest for Pelion gateway
 =============================================
-This repository provides Repo manifests to setup the Yocto build system for the WW gateway.
+This repository provides Repo manifests to setup the Yocto build system for the Pelion gateway.

 Quickstart
 ----------